Twenty-fourth Sunday after Pentecost

 Have you ever worked on a project knowing exactly how you would do it and exactly what kind of results you expected, and then found something completely different at the end?
 It probably happens to most of us from time to time.
 It also seems to be among the experiences of John and Charles Wesley.
 Each had gone to the American colony called Georgia.
 Each had aspirations of success in their work and ministry.
 They didn't succeed in their aspirations, though.
 Each became discouraged and they returned to their native England.
 Then each of them had life changing experiences.
 They became the instruments of a message that advanced the Methodist movement with a force neither of them had ever imagined.

 Throughout this course of events, God was working in the lives of the Wesleys and the communities around them.
 No one could have expected things to unfold the way that they did.
 Historians still find far reaching impacts from the religious fires that ignited during the years of the Great Awakening--years when the Wesleys and many others proclaimed Christianity with great boldness.
-Many scholars even attribute the American Revolution to the philosophies and rhetoric of the Great Awakening.
+Many scholars even attribute the American Revolution to the philosophies and rhetoric of the Great Awakening, even though ironically John Wesley opposed the Revolution.

 The Wesleys were ministers and sons of ministers.
 From the home environment in which they were raised, they probably thought they knew exactly how to go about ministry and exactly what kind of results to expect.
 What a surprise awaited them!
 Where they thought they would find success, they found failure.
 When they thought they had found failure, they found the love of God in great abundance.
 John carried this message from the pulpit.
 Charles carried this message in his pen.
-This story we find of this week's featured hymn:
+Here is a story about this week's featured hymn:

 Charles Wesley wrote some of his hymns to promote his brother John's doctrine of entire sanctification.
 The second verse of his "Love Divine, All Loves Excelling" asks God to "take away our bent to sinning."
 This was too much for Calvinist Augustus Toplady.
 In a magazine of which he was editor, Toplady wrote an article in refutation, detailing a picture of man's potential for sinning.
 He arrived at the mathematical conclusion that a man of eighty is guilty of many millions of sins, a debt he can never hope to pay but for which he need not despair because of the sufficiency of Christ.
 He closed the article with an original poem.
 "A Living and Dying Prayer for the Holiest believer in the World."
 This poem, now one of the most beloved hymns of all time, we know under the title, "Rock of Ages," was born out of party spirit (Frederick John Gilman, The Evolution of the English Hymn, Macmillan, 1927, pp. 223-225).

 What a wonderful and unexpected blessing we have today--on account of that discord!
-To this writer, Love Divine, All Loves Excelling was also an unexpected fit with this week's Lectionary passages.
+Love Divine, All Loves Excelling also fits beautifully with this week's Lectionary passages.
 Here are the words (including those "controversial" lines in verse 2):

 |1.
 Love divine, all loves excelling,